-- (2) The motion must: - (a) be made within a reasonable time after the person ceased to be involved in human trafficking for commercial sexual activity or sought services for human trafficking victims, subject to reasonable concerns for the safety of the person, family members of the person, or other victims of human trafficking who could be jeopardized by filing a motion under this section; and - (b) state why the facts giving rise to the motion were not presented to the court during the prosecution of the person. - (3) Official No official determination or documentation is required to grant a motion by a person under this section, but official documentation from a local government or a state or federal agency of the person's status as a victim of <a href="https://numan.com/hum - (4) If a court vacates a conviction of prostitution under this section, the court shall: - (a) send a copy of the order vacating the conviction to the prosecutor and the department of justice accompanied by a form prepared by the department of justice and containing identifying information about the person; and - (b) inform the person whose conviction has been vacated under this section that the person may be eligible for certain state and federal programs and services and provide the person with information for contacting appropriate state and federal victim services organizations.
-After the conviction is vacated, all records and data relating to the conviction are confidential criminal justice information, as defined in 44-5-103, and public access to the information may be obtained only by district court order upon good cause shown. - 29 (5) For the purposes of this section, the term "human trafficking" has the meaning provided in [section 30 1]."
+- (2) The motion must: - (a) be made within a reasonable time after the person ceased to be involved in human trafficking for commercial sexual activity or sought services for human trafficking victims, subject to reasonable concerns for the safety of the person, family members of the person, or other victims of human trafficking who could be jeopardized by filing a motion under this section; and

+- (b) state why the facts giving rise to the motion were not presented to the court during the prosecution of the person. - (3) Official No official determination or documentation is required to grant a motion by a person under this section, but official documentation from a local government or a state or federal agency of the person's status as a victim of human trafficking for commercial sexual activity creates a rebuttable presumption that the person's participation in the offense of prostitution was a direct result of having been a victim of human trafficking for commercial sexual activity. - (4) If a court vacates a conviction of prostitution under this section, the court shall: - (a) send a copy of the order vacating the conviction to the prosecutor and the department of justice accompanied by a form prepared by the department of justice and containing identifying information about the person; and - (b) inform the person whose conviction has been vacated under this section that the person may be eligible for certain state and federal programs and services and provide the person with information for contacting appropriate state and federal victim services organizations.
+After the conviction is vacated, all records and data relating to the conviction are confidential criminal justice information, as defined in 44-5-103, and public access to the information may be obtained only by district court order upon good cause shown. - (5) For the purposes of this section, the term "human trafficking" has the meaning provided in [section 1]."